samzipper/website-HEAL/README.md

  * Copy an `index.md` file from another folder and fill in all the content (most can be grabbed from .bib)
     * in abstract, you might have to delete and backslashes (for example in front of `%`)
     * For the PDF, if not available online put a link into the `static/PDFs` folder.
+    * If it should be on the main page, set `featured: true` (most recent 4 papers will be shown)

 ## Adding a new person
  * Go `content/authors`